timeplus-io/docs/docs/v2-release-notes.md

 ### Timeplus Rust Client v0.1.2
-A maintaince release to include latest dependencies.
+A maintenance release to include latest dependencies.
 No new features or bug fix.
 Please get it via https://crates.io/crates/proton_client

 ## Sep 16, 2024